 Spring

-The spring component is a scripted component that can be used to model springs with optional damping and plastic deformation.
-Springs act on dynamic joints, applying a force proportional to the difference between the joint’s current position and the resting position.
-They can act on either prismatic or revolute joints.
+Springs act on dynamic joints, applying a force proportional to the difference between the current position and resting position of the joint.
+They can only act on prismatic or revolute joints.

 Properties